Causal Preference Elicitation: Related Work

 Causal discovery methods typically infer DAGs from observational data using constraint-based or score-based approaches \citep{pearl2009causality,spirtes2000causation}.
 Recent work has proposed continuous characterizations of acyclicity to enable scalable optimization \citep{zheng2018dags,Bello2022,Andrews2023}, while Bayesian formulations maintain posterior distributions over structures and provide principled uncertainty quantification \citep{thompson2025,Annadani2023,Bonilla2024}.

 Incorporating domain expertise into Bayesian network and causal structure learning has a long history, most commonly through structural constraints or priors over graphs and parameters \citep{heckerman1995learning,cooper1992bayesian,deCampos2009Constraints,meek1995causal}.
-More expressive forms of expert knowledge—including path, ancestral, grouping, ordering, and type constraints—have been shown to substantially reduce the space of admissible DAGs and improve recovery accuracy \citep{borboudakis2012path,chen2016ancestral,parviainen-2017,shojaie2024learningdirectedacyclicgraphs,pmlr-v177-brouillard22a}.
+More expressive forms of expert knowledge (including path, ancestral, grouping, ordering, and type constraints) have been shown to substantially reduce the space of admissible DAGs and improve recovery accuracy \citep{borboudakis2012path,chen2016ancestral,parviainen-2017,shojaie2024learningdirectedacyclicgraphs,pmlr-v177-brouillard22a}.
 Despite their practical importance, such knowledge is typically specified \emph{a priori} and treated as fixed during learning \citep{Kitson2023SurveyBN}.

-A parallel literature studies active and interactive causal discovery, where the learner selects interventions, experiments, or queries to reduce uncertainty over causal structures \citep{DBLP:conf/ijcai/TongK01,Murphy2001ActiveCausalBN,toth-neurips-2022}.
+A parallel literature studies Bayesian experimental design and active causal discovery, where the learner selects interventions, experiments, or queries to reduce uncertainty over causal structures~\citep{lindley1956measure,chaloner1995bayesian,DBLP:conf/ijcai/TongK01,Murphy2001ActiveCausalBN,toth-neurips-2022,Tigas2003,annadani2024amortized}.
+These methods usually acquire new data through interventions, while CaPE acquires local structural information through noisy expert responses.
+The two settings share information-gain principles but differ in action space, observation model, and deployment regime.
 Recent work highlights the role of expert advice and iterative human interaction in refining causal models \citep{choo2023active,gururaghavendran2024novice,DBLP:journals/kbs/KitsonC25,ankan2025eitl,ou2024coke,daSilva2025}.
-Our method can be seen, methodologically, as a general approach that only requires samples of an initial posterior over DAGs.
-Moreover, it is not restricted to linear structural equation models (SEMs) and provides a more efficient acquisition function based on a BALD-style criterion.
+Relative to these approaches, CaPE is not restricted to linear structural equation models (SEMs) and emphasizes modular posterior refinement: it requires only posterior samples over DAGs, uses an explicit three-way probabilistic expert likelihood for local edge relations, and selects queries by a tractable BALD-style mutual-information objective.
 These approaches and additional related work are further discussed in \cref{sec:extended-related-work}.